Getting started tutorial

 • Step 4: Specify spectra metadata

 Before running any application, you must specify the metadata related to the uploaded files, such as the spectrum types and the axes order.
-You can do this conveniently using the interface available in the "Project summary" (visit the "Summary" link in the left menu).
+You can do this conveniently using the interface available in the "Project storage" (visit the "Storage" link in the left menu).
 The interface displays all files uploaded to the project:

 (click image to open in full scale)